awsdocs/aws-doc-sdk-examples/gov2/transcribe/streaming/README.md

-# Stream Transcription example for Go V2 SDK
+# Realtime Transcription example with AWS Transcribe using microphone as input source for Go V2 SDK

 ## Overview